japhero/ObsidianMain/Areas/school/AP Bio/Properties of water.md

 ## [Summary lesson #2 8/26](https://virtualvirginia.instructure.com/courses/18058/pages/m1-library-summary-videos-and-resources-8-slash-22-9-slash-15?module_item_id=5157179)

-- Water is a polar molecule agian because the electrons are shared unequally giving it a positive and a negative end.
+- Water is a polar molecule again because the electrons are shared unequally giving it a positive and a negative end.
-- These properties allow it to bond with other molecules that are polar as opposites atract.
+- These properties allow it to bond with other molecules that are polar as opposites attract.
 - Water can bond to itself and this bond because the molecule is the same is called a cohesive bond.
-	- These bonds are relativly weak
+	- These bonds are relatively weak
 	- Thats where the lattice structure comes from the bonding
 - You get more hydrogen bonds on the top of  the water thats why you have surface tension